 Josh Curran: Back-rower Curran made his NRL debut off the bench for the Roosters in their early-2019 golden point win over Melbourne.
 It would be the tyro’s only appearance for the Tricolours before embarking on a mid-season switch to join the Warriors, who he made his club debut for in a heavy defeat to Canberra later that year.
 Curran became a cult hero at the Warriors in a breakout 2021 campaign and has played 43 games for the club.

 Poasa Faamausili: Big, rugged Auckland-born forward who played his junior footy for Glenora Bears, Faamausili made his NRL debut for the Roosters in 2018 and came off the bench in 12 games during 2019 but was not required for the team’s finals charge to a second straight premiership.
 He was loaned to the Warriors after the premiership’s post-COVID-19 restart and was one of their best in four appearances, but a Roosters injury crisis saw him return to Bondi.
 The bruiser was snapped up by St George Illawarra in 2021.

 Sean O’Sullivan: The half made a tryscoring debut for the Roosters in 2018 before heading to Brisbane for two seasons, playing eight NRL games for the Broncos.
-The son of Warriors recruitment guru Peter O’Sullivan, he linked with the club in 2021 and made a sparkling debut last week in the extraordinary comeback against Canberra.
+The son of Warriors recruitment guru Peter O’Sullivan, he linked with the club in 2021 and made a sparkling club debut extraordinary comeback against Canberra.
 After 12 games for the Warriors he proved a handy back-up at Penrith in 2022 and became the fledgling Dolphins’ foundation halfback.